jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-02-new-lines/draft/chapter-04.md

 Sophia had seen Jennifer play that morning—tall, powerful, smart strategy.
 This would be a real match.

 Good.
 She needed a real match.
-She needed something to pour all this feeling into that wasn't Ethan Hayes and his careful distance and his plan to set her up with someone appropriate.
+She needed something to pour all this feeling into that wasn't Ethan Price and his careful distance and his plan to set her up with someone appropriate.

 The semifinal match started at two PM.
 Sophia and Jennifer were evenly matched—long rallies, strategic shots, both of them refusing to give an inch.
 The first game went to deuce, Sophia finally winning 24-22.
 The second game was brutal—Jennifer adjusted her strategy, targeted Sophia's backhand, won 21-18.